Endless work. Endless chores. Endless memories.

 I loved this post from Just Plain Living: Homesteading with Young Children

 We are continually adding to our resource page and want to bless you with the information.
-Subscribe to our newsletter to receive the information to the password protected page.
+Subscribe to our newsletter to receive the information on the password-protected page.
 We will keep you updated with new additions, so add us to your contacts in your email so you never miss a beat!
-You can find a sign up form below 🙂
+You can find a signup form below 🙂

 All you have to do is:

 - Sign up below

 - Find your confirmation email (in inbox or junk/spam folder) and confirm subscription

 - The Welcome email will hold all the details and password for logging in to your resource page

 - Add [email protected] to your contacts to ensure that you receive future emails and updates to our resource page

 I also would love to know what would help you.
 What can we add to our resource page to make your life that much easier?

 If you would like a sneak peek into our resource page: